Ravest95/DeepDiveEmulator/README.md

 - Click on "depotdownloader.zip" on up-to-date tool.
 - Extract archive wherever you want and rename it.
 (I will refer to is as "DepotDownloader").
 - Copy "DeepDiveEmulator\DepotDownloader\DepotDownloader.bat" to "DepotDownloader".
-- Edit "DepotDownloader.bat" with any text editor.
+- Edit "DepotDownloader\DepotDownloader.bat" with any text editor.
+- Change [MANIFEST] to manifest from "List.xlsx".
+- Change [ACCOUNT_NAME] to your Steam name.
+(This is account name, not the nickname).
-- Change [Manifest]
+- Change [PASSWORD] to your Steam password.
+- Save the file and exit.
+- Start "DepotDownloader\DepotDownloader.bat".
+- Enter your Steam Guard password if you have it.
+- Wait until program will close itself.
+- Move the folder inside "DepotDownloader\depots\548431" and rename it.
+(I will refer to is as "Deep Rock Galactic - VERSION".
+Suggested name "Deep Rock Galactic - 1.35.69455.0").

 WARNING / INFORMATION:
 Old game versions are required for recreating old deep dives.
+You can press "+" to see more information about Deep Dives like: original Deep Dive game version, Deep Dive parameters, Deep Dive seed.
 Sometimes Steam Console or DepotDownloader won't work you will need to use other method.

 # PROGRESS:
 INSTALLATION FOR EVERYONE: